Asymptotic analysis of the linearized Boltzmann collision operator from angular cutoff to non-cutoff: Introduction

-The main purpose of the paper is to understand what happens for the collision operator $\mathcal{L}^\epsilon $ and its associate equation \eqref{linearizedBE} in the limit that $\epsilon $ goes to zero.
-The problems addressed here can be summarized as follows:
+The main purpose of the paper is to understand what happens to the collision operator $\mathcal{L}^\epsilon $ and its associate equation \eqref{linearizedBE} in the limit that $\epsilon $ goes to zero.
+More concretely, we are concerned with the following three problems.

-{\bf Problem 1:} What is the behavior of the operator $ \mathcal{L}^\epsilon $ in the limit process?
+{\bf Problem 1:} What is the behavior change of the operator $ \mathcal{L}^\epsilon $ in the limit process?

 We recall that $\mathcal{L}^\epsilon$ behaves like a damping term for equation \eqref{linearizedBE} while $\mathcal{L}^0$ behaves like a fractional Laplace operator for equation \eqref{linearizedNBE}.
 The motivation of {\bf (P-1)} is to see clearly which kind of link between these two different properties in the limit process.
 Obviously it is a fundamental problem and full of challenge.